Institutional policies and guidelines

 Details on the Canada Research Chairs program (CRCP) Equity, Diversity and Inclusion Practices can be found on the CRCP website.

-All equity-related complaints are managed by the university’s Office of Rights and Responsibilities.
-The Office administers the Code of Rights and Responsibilities, which is the University’s policy on behaviour.
-The Code provides a mechanism for members (faculty, staff and students) to file complaints related to discrimination and/or harassment based on the grounds specified in the Quebec Charter of Human Rights and Freedoms (race, religion, gender identity, etc.).
+The Code of Rights and Responsibilities is the university’s policy on behaviour and provides a mechanism for members (faculty, staff and students) to file complaints related to discrimination and/or harassment based on the grounds specified in the Quebec Charter of Human Rights and Freedoms (race, religion, gender identity, etc.).
 It also specifies the procedures for resolving these complaints (e.g. Section IX).
+The Ombuds Office conducts independent and objective inquiries into complaints that have already exhausted the usual avenues for grievance and appeals.
+Following the inquiry, the Ombudsperson will recommend solutions to help resolve concerns and complaints as well as recommend improvements to university policies, rules and procedures that are unclear or unfair.

-Beyond what is mentioned above, please note that while there are currently no specific processes in place to manage complaints regarding equity, diversity and inclusion concerns for the Canada Research Chairs allocation, selection and nomination processes, all equity, diversity and inclusion concerns can be reported to Concordia’s new Senior Lead, Equity and Diversity:
+Beyond what is mentioned above, all equity, diversity and inclusion concerns and requests for guidance and/or counseling can be brought to or reported to Concordia’s Senior Lead, Equity and Diversity:

 Dr. Mark Andrew Galang Villacorta